kerkelae/disimpy/docs/source/contributing.rst

 Contributing
 ************

 We warmly welcome contributions to Disimpy from other scientists and developers.

-If you want to discuss ideas before writing code, please start by opening an `issue on GitHub <https://github.com/kerkelae/disimpy/issues>`_ and we'll help you get started.
+If you want to discuss ideas before writing code, please open an `issue on GitHub <https://github.com/kerkelae/disimpy/issues>`_ and we'll help you get started.
 Creating issues is also a great way to inform us about any bugs or problems you may encounter.

 If you already have a well-defined idea or want to make small changes (fix typos, improve code style, etc.), please fork the repository, create a branch